cripterest/gada-docs/docs/API Methods/mintNft.md

 | Params                       | Required                              | Description
 |------------------------------|---------------------------------------|---------------------------------------|
 | utilityId `string`           | Yes                                    | The id of the utility to mint as NFT.

+A typical `JSON` object returned after minting a utility as `NFT` should look similar to the one below:

 ```json
   {